Dental Hygienists: Career, Skills, Options, Outlook, Jobs, Challenges

 Job Outlook of Dental Hygienists

-Dental hygienists typically work in dentists' offices, but they may also work in hospitals, nursing homes, and other healthcare facilities.
+Dental hygienists typically work in dentists' offices but may also work in hospitals, nursing homes, and other healthcare facilities.
 They may work full-time or part-time and may be required to work evenings or weekends.
 Dental hygienists often work as part of a team, collaborating with dentists, dental assistants, and other healthcare professionals.

 Scope of Dental Hygienists

-The scope of practice for dental hygienists varies by state, as each state has its own regulations governing the duties and responsibilities of dental hygienists.
-In general, however, dental hygienists are responsible for providing preventive and therapeutic oral health care services to patients.
-The scope of practice for dental hygienists may also include additional duties and responsibilities, depending on the specific needs of the practice in which they work.
+The scope of practice for dental hygienists varies by state, as each state has regulations governing their duties and responsibilities.
+However, dental hygienists are responsible for providing patients with preventive and therapeutic oral health care services.

 Some of the tasks that dental hygienists may be responsible for include: